 Until recently, it has been very difficult for people to compare different wealth managers, at least not without hours of online research and telephone calls.
 The laborious nature of this task has meant wealth managers are often just selected based on word-of-mouth recommendation, perhaps from a friend, colleague or professional contact.
 Unfortunately, this has meant affluent individuals often end up with wealth managers ill-suited to their needs.

-Recognising this problem, Dominic Gamble, a former wealth manager, and Lee Goggin, one of Dominic’s clients, co-founded findaWEALTHMANAGER.com, a free online service to match clients with the right wealth managers.
+Recognising this problem, we developed findaWEALTHMANAGER.com, a free online service to match clients with the right wealth managers.

 The service streamlines the process into four simple steps: